-Almaguin Highlands Region in Ontario is a vast area that covers approximately 8000 square kms (3000 square miles) and stretches northward from the district of Muskoka to the Lake Nipissing Area.
+Almaguin Highlands Region in Ontario is a vast area that covers approximately 8000 square kms (3000 square miles), larger than some small European Countries, and stretching northward from the District of Muskoka to Lake Nipissing.

 The Almaguin Highlands Region is made up of 18 distinctive Municipalities that encompass many small towns, villages and hamlets.
 From Novar to Callander, from Port Loring to Kearney, this region of Northern Ontario presents to the visitor, the majestic landscape of the Canadian Shield, enhanced by the history and the charm of its many rural communities.
 With its wide open spaces of mixed woodlands, rolling hills and rocky crags, with hundreds of unspoiled lakes and rivers, the Almaguin Highlands is a paradise for hunters and fishers and outdoor enthusiasts of all kinds.